 Competency Definition Aligned Assessment Criteria Cognitive The ability to acquire, retain and use knowledge, recognise, pose and solve problems.
 Attributes may include: Evaluate their own beliefs, biases and assumptions.
 Evaluate strengths, weaknesses, and fallacies of logic in arguments and information.
 Apply lesson from the past or learned knowledge and skills to new and varied situations.
 Perform basic computations or approach practical problems by choosing appropriately from a variety of mathematical techniques.
-Explore, Create, Integrate, Influence
+Devise and defend a logical hypothesis to explain observed phenomenon.
+Recognize a problem and devise and implement a plan of action Explore, Create, Integrate, Influence Creative The ability to generate new ideas, express themselves creatively, innovate and/ or solve complex problems in an original way.
+Create